 Counseling is an integral component of the Westview program.
 We believe therapeutic support through individual and group counseling is beneficial to the overall success of our students.
 Westview’s therapeutic model is informed by principles of the Neurosequential Model of Education (NME).

-School based counseling supports academic related goals, which may include:
+Educational based counseling supports academic related goals, which may include:

 - Improving the ability to tolerate frustration, manage anxiety, and control impulsivity

 - Teach self-advocacy skills

 - Developing pro-social communication and relational skills

 - Building feelings of efficacy and self-reliance